kashirin-alex/swc-db/docs/configure/properties/libswcdb_fs/ceph.md

-# Ceph Filesystem - Configuration Properties
+# The SWC-DB Ceph Filesystem - Configuration Properties
-The Ceph Filesystem Library can be configured with these configuration properties.
+The SWC-DB Ceph Filesystem Library can be configured with these configuration properties.

 * ### swc.fs.ceph.cfg.dyn
 ```STRINGS```